-What does a Macro Footage do?
+What is a Macro Footage?

 Macro Footage involves capturing extreme close-up shots of small objects, emphasizing details that are not normally visible to the naked eye.
 This type of footage is commonly used in nature documentaries, scientific films, and commercials to highlight the intricate beauty of small subjects.